2. HOW WE COLLECT INFORMATION

 - Location information: We may collect information about the location of your device, including precise geolocation information from your device and imprecise location from, for example, your IP address.

 When you participate in one of our demo rides, or a Polaris Adventures, Indian Motorcycle Rentals, or similar rental experience, the vehicle that you use may be equipped with GPS-tracking and other technology that may collect information related to the state of the vehicle, including, for example, the vehicle’s location, speed, and rate of braking or acceleration.
 Polaris may use this information to provide roadside assistance, to locate lost or stolen vehicles, and as otherwise described in this Policy.

-- Facility cameras: We may use cameras in and around our retail stores and other facilities for security purposes and operational purposes such as measuring traffic patterns, tracking in-stock levels, and helping us to better design our stores and facilities and serve our customers.
+- Facility cameras: We may use cameras in and around our facilities and event spaces for security purposes and operational purposes such as measuring traffic patterns, tracking in-stock levels, and helping us to better design our facilities and event spaces and serve our customers.

 - Purchase information and history: We may collect information about your transactions in our stores and on our Sites, including, for example: the vehicles, products and services you purchase, and how frequently you purchase them; the price and any promotions or rewards associated with a purchase; and the items you have placed on your “wishlist” or saved for future purchases.

 Information we receive from other sources.
 We may combine the information that you provide us and that we collect automatically with information that we collect from other sources, such as our dealers, distributors, the business partners we work with to make certain products and services available to you (as described below), consumer data resellers, and other third-party sources.